-What counts as a composite food product, and the rules you’ll need to follow to export these products if there's a no-deal Brexit
+What counts as a composite food product, and the rules you’ll need to follow to export these products from 1 January 2021

-There are certain EU standards you will need to comply with to export composite food products to the EU if there is a no-deal Brexit.
+There are certain EU standards you will need to comply with to export composite food products to the EU from 1 January 2021.

 What is a composite food product?